Residence Director Frequently Asked Questions

 How many RAs will I supervise?

-For the 2020/2021 academic year, there will be 56 RAs (Resident Assistants) spread throughout seven residence halls on campus.
-Each RD supervises between 7 and 9 RAs.
+For the 2023/2024 academic year, there will be 56 RAs (Resident Assistants) spread throughout seven residence halls on campus.
+Each RD supervises between 6 and 9 RAs, as well as 3-5 Desk Assistants.

 How often will I be on-duty?